 - Opioid and heroin detox: methadone, buprenorphine, and clonidine are commonly used drugs used for opiate withdrawal and heroin withdrawal

 - Cocaine and stimulant detox: there is no standard detox medication for cocaine or stimulant withdrawal

 In some cases, tapering off alcohol or tapering off drugs may be an option to avoid withdrawal symptoms.
 Tapering is usually done when the substance you are using is prescribed to you.
 Because prescription drugs are highly regulated, doctors can be sure of the exact substance they are prescribing and tapering.
 Doctors can then have confidence that the taper will be safe and effective.

 Tapering may be done for prescribed drugs like opioids and benzodiazepines.
 However, street drugs are not usually tapered because many of them contain impurities and may have different amounts of drugs added into them.
 Some street drugs are even laced with other substances.
-Doctors often recommend you stop street drugs without a taper, and seek medical help for withdrawal and detox.
+Doctors often recommend you stop street drugs without a taper, and seek medical help for withdrawal and alcohol detox.

 Drug and Alcohol Addiction Treatment